 - Place a heaped teaspoon of mixture in the centre of the wonton wrapper, moisten the edges with a little water, then bring the corners of the wonton to the centre and pinch to seal.
 Place on a tray lined with baking paper.
 Continue until all of the filling mixture has been used.

-- Line a steamer basket with baking paper and make a few slits in the paper to allow the steam though.
+- Line a steamer basket with baking paper and make a few slits in the paper to allow the steam through.
 Place the dumplings into the steamer basket and place over a pan/wok of simmering water.
 Cover with a lid and steam for 12-15 minutes or until tender and filling is cooked through.

 - Serve on a platter with dipping sauce.
 Or for a more authentic presentation, serve them in the steamer basket.